George Vern Barnett: Later years

-In 1932 under the auspices of the ABC, Barnett established the Sydney Radio Choir and remained its conductor for 6 years.
+In 1932 under the auspices of the ABC, Barnett established the Sydney Radio Choir and remained its conductor for six years.
 This arose from the decision to perform on national radio Constant Lambert's choral work The Rio Grande.
 Within a week he succeeded in collecting some 80 singers, from whom 60 were selected.
 Under his baton the Sydney Radio Choir went on to give the first performances in Australia of works by composers such as Percy Grainger, Sir Granville Bantock, Gustav Holst and Sir Charles Villiers Stanford.
-Other successful performances of major works were Rossini's and Pergolesi's settings of the Stabat Mater, Gounod's Gallia, An Australian Symphony by Lindley Evans and the first performance of Alfred Hill's setting of the Third Psalm.
+Other successful performances of major works were settings of the Stabat Mater by Rossini and Pergolesi, Gounod's Gallia, An Australian Symphony by Lindley Evans and the first performance of Alfred Hill's setting of Psalm 3.

 Barnett was deputy conductor of the Royal Philharmonic Society of Sydney from 1915 to 1926 and 1936 to 1939, and conductor from 1939 to 1946.
 He also prepared choirs for visiting conductors such as Sir Malcolm Sargent, Sir Hamilton Harty, and Sir Richard Runciman Terry.
 Sargent in particular expressed his appreciation and admiration for Barnett's preparation of a 250-voice choir in three weeks for a performance of Verdi's Requiem in 1936.
 The choristers were drawn from the Sydney Radio Choir, Conservatorium Select Choir, Royal Philharmonic Society, Sydney Male Choir and Hurlstone Park Choral Society.
-Sargent considered the choir 'very fine indeed', adding that 'I would be glad to have it at my disposal in any part of the world'.
+Sargent considered the choir "very fine indeed", adding that "I would be glad to have it at my disposal in any part of the world."'

-Throughout his career, Barnett was invited to adjudicate at vocal and choral competitions and Eisteddfods around Australia and New Zealand, including the prestigious The Sun Aria competition.
+Throughout his career, Barnett was invited to adjudicate at vocal and choral competitions and eisteddfods around Australia and New Zealand, including the prestigious The Sun Aria competition.
 He also taught piano and voice at the Sydney Conservatorium of Music for many years, and was at various times pianist of the Royal Apollo Club, organist and accompanist of the Welsh Choral Society, the Madrigal Society, and the Presbyterian Combined Choirs.

 Barnett married Doris Kathleen Trevor-Jones (née Gartrell) on 20 October 1920.
 They had three children, Andrew, Brian and Judith, and lived in Chatswood on Sydney's North Shore.
 Barnett died suddenly on 15 April 1946 in Goulburn, New South Wales, where he had just completed adjudicating at the Goulburn Eisteddfod.
 His widow was also a pianist, music teacher and in her younger days a performer.
 She was the musical director of the Chatswood-Artarmon Music Club in the late 1940s and early 1950s.
 She died in 1987.

 Tribute

-Following his death at the age of 55 a memorial concert was organised by the Sydney musical community in Vern Barnett's honour in Sydney Town Hall.
-On that occasion one of many tributes came from Australia's first woman architect Florence Taylor CBE: 'He was the greatest contributor to life I have ever known.
-He never counted the cost in his services to mankind.'
+Following his death at the age of 55 a memorial concert was organised by the Sydney musical community in Barnett's honour in Sydney Town Hall.
+On that occasion one of many tributes came from Australia's first woman architect Florence Taylor CBE: "He was the greatest contributor to life I have ever known.
+He never counted the cost in his services to mankind."